alberto-morales/microservices-java-training-course/docs/RESTFul-Web-Service-Spring-Boot.md

 ```
 The `@RequestMapping` annotation maps all HTTP operations by default and, in this example, it ensures that HTTP requests to `/pong/user` are mapped to the `pongUser()` method.

 Now we are done with everything for a GET RESTful call.
-Letâ€™s test this application first.
+Let's test this application first.
 After the test, we will learn about POST calls as well.

 To compile this project with Maven, we will add the below information into the POM file: